-A RESOLUTION AFFIRMING ARKANSAS TO PROTECTING DECLARING THE CITY OF D WHEREAS, the Declar and that they are endowed right to life; and t all men are created equa enable rights, including th WHEREAS, Amendm State of Arkansas is to prote states that the policy of the conception until birth; an WHEREAS, it is the duty of state and local governments to protect the unalienable right to life of every person within their respective jurisdictions; and WHEREAS, the United that the United States Con processes, from expressing stitution does not for rbid a municipal = : NOW, THEREFORE, E Arkansas: BE IT RESOLVED by th ne City Council o f the City of - 1 Section 1: It is the dignity and humanity of all to promote and protect the ception until natural death Section 2: The C City of declares itself to be a Pro-Life City.
-PASSED AND APPRO OVED this day / of · APPE ROVED: By: Mayor ATTEST: (SEAL)
+A RESOLUTION AFFIRMING THE COMMITMENT OF THE CITY OF , ARKANSAS TO PROTECTING THE UNALIENABLE RIGHT TO LIFE OF EVERY PERSON; AND DE-CLARING THE CITY OF , ARKANSAS TO BE A PRO-LIFE CITY.

+WHEREAS, the Declaration of Independence declares that all men are created equal, and that they are endowed by their Creator with certain unalienable rights, including the right to life; and

+WHEREAS, Amendment 68 to the Arkansas Constitution states that the policy of the State of Arkansas is to protect the life of every unborn child from conception until birth; and

+WHEREAS, it is the duty of state and local governments to protect the unalienable right to life of every person within their respective jurisdictions; and

+WHEREAS, the United States Supreme Court stated in Poelker v.
+Doe, 432 U.S. 519 (1977), that the United States Constitution does not forbid a municipality, pursuant to democratic processes, from expressing a preference for normal childbirth instead of abortion;

+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of , Arkansas:

+Section 1: It is the policy of the City of to promote and protect the dignity and humanity of all persons at all stages of life from conception until natural death.

+Section 2: The City of declares itself to be a Pro-Life City.

+PASSED AND APPROVED this day of .

+APPROVED:

+By:

+Mayor

+ATTEST:

+(SEAL)